bramleyjl/mtgv-api/README.md

 ### Image Select and Download
 MtG Script Automater will iterate over all of the entered card names and return ordered lists of the existing versions of each card.

 Click on the desired card's image to select it for download.
-At this time, if a card has multiple versions available you **must** select one; failure to do so will result in an error.
+Failure to select a specific version will result in the first image (cards are sorted alphabetically by edition) being downloaded.

 Once you have selected the desired version of each card, click the *Download Images* button.
 MtG Script Automater will package the images and original script into a *.zip* and download them.